-If you are traveling to Milan and Florence you might want to check some of our other guides to Italy.
+If you are traveling to Northern Italy you might want to check some of our other guides to Italy.
 Check where to stay in Milan and the best places to stay in Florence.
 You can also read our post on how to travel from Verona to Milan.

 Are you already in Italy or traveling to the country soon?
 Leave your thoughts and questions in the comment box below.